-Note that two types of orbit-relative local reference frames exist: inertial and rotating.
+Two types of orbit-relative local reference frames exist: inertial and rotating.
 When transforming velocity terms between inertial and rotating frames, remember to properly incorporate the $(\overline{\omega} \times \overline{r})$ contribution.

 B6 ATMOSPHERE MODELS

 A set of allowed values for the ATMOSPHERIC_MODEL keyword is enumerated in the SANA Registry of Atmosphere Models, located at: